CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 from any modern web-browser.

-After entering your username and passworod, you need to  **verify your identity** (or Multi factor Authentication, MFA) by entering the verification **code** provided via the mobile application.
-For specific guidance regarding the verification step, see the (MFA paragraph)[../../accounts/mfa.md#multi-factor-authentication], under the Account section on the CSC user guide.
+After entering your username and passworod, you need to  **verify your identity** (or Multi factor Authentication, MFA) by entering the verification **code** provided via mobile application.
+For specific guidance regarding the actication of this verification step on your CSC account, see the (MFA paragraph)[../../accounts/mfa.md#multi-factor-authentication].

 ![Authentication](images/desktop/authentication.png)